glasnt/blog/_posts/2015-04-15-raspberry-pie-review.md

 ## Hardware

 Actually getting a raspberry is hard.
 There are a lot of prickles in trying to obtain the little gem of goodness from the manufacturer.
-I was able to get around this by letting my fingers do the walking, and getting my hands dirty, to secure the best bargin.
+I was able to get around this by letting my fingers do the walking, and getting my hands dirty, to secure the best bargain.

 ## Software